 Shy dolphin story and a turtle tale – now available at FLOW

-From the team at Fitzroy Basin Association’s FLOW Visitor’s Centre – a new local book celebrating the unique Fitzroy River Turtle!
-The book “Oh Dear, That’s My Rear” is a delightfully funny and clever children’s book, complemented by beautiful illustrations on every page.
+From the team at Fitzroy Basin Association’s FLOW Visitor’s Centre comes two books celebrating our unique Central Queensland treasures with funny and clever story lines complimented by beautiful illustrations on every page:

-It tells the story of Rheo a Fitzroy River Turtle (Rheodytes leukops) or more commonly known as the ‘bum breathing turtle’.
-The Fitzroy River catchment is the only place in the world where you will find this threatened species) and the second is about Dadhim, the different looking dolphin which lives in the murkier waters of river mouths, rather than in open water.
+The first tells the story of Rheo a Fitzroy River Turtle (Rheodytes leukops) or the ‘bum breathing turtle’ who lives in the the Fitzroy River catchment (the only place in the world where you will find this threatened species) and the second is about Dadhim, the different looking dolphin which lives in the murkier waters of river mouths, rather than in open water.

 - FLOW Visitors Centre, Corner of East and Denham Streets, Rockhampton (open between 10am-3pm, Tues-Thurs)**